irisbore/FYS-STK4155_project3/README.md

 # FYS-STK4155_project3
     ├── data                            # Placeholder for the MNIST data set that will be downloaded on the local machine when running the source scripts
-    ├── docs                            # Screenshots of conversations with ChatGPT ├── results                         # Yaml-files with the results of the experiments and/or images of the plotted results ├── src                             # Source files for running our experiments │   ├── utils                       # Scripts containing all functions needed for running our experiments
+    ├── docs                            # Screenshots of conversations with ChatGPT (and latex code for report) ├── results                         # Yaml-files with the results of the experiments and/or images of the plotted results ├── src                             # Source files for running our experiments │   ├── utils                       # Scripts containing all functions needed for running our experiments